Oepfelbaum/tech-assessment-2.0/README.md

 ## :point_right: Helpful hints and tricks
 <b>Work-Life Balance</b> is an essential thing at Oepfelbaum: Please take as much time as required to code the solution but take breaks and manage your time wisely.
 - Focus on the main requirements before implementing any additional features you have in mind to impress us even further.
-- We expect a good software engineer to implement the feature within 4 hours, take this as an approximate but do it at your own pace
+- We expect a good software engineer to implement the feature within 4 hours, take this as an estimate but do it at your own pace
 - If you get stuck at some point we are happy to support <i>as time allows</i>.
-- If you won't manage to implement all requirements in time <b>don't worry!</b> We are happy to hear about the challenges you faced during the sprint at the sprint review.
+- If you won't manage to implement all requirements or have production ready code in time <b>don't worry!</b> We are happy to hear about the challenges you faced during the sprint at the sprint review.
 - During the presentation leave some time to let us know about what you would do next if the project would go on such as additional features or technical refinements.
 &nbsp;
 ### :grinning: Enjoy the time!